top of page

 • Share the ritual with a partner or friend for accountability

-• Adjust the steps to fit your preferences and needs
+• Adjust the steps to fit my preferences and needs

-Even on days when you feel too tired or busy, five minutes is manageable and can actually help you recharge.
+Even on days when I feel too tired or busy, five minutes is manageable and can actually help me recharge.

 How This Ritual Supports Better Sleep

 Research shows that calming activities before bed improve sleep quality.
-By lowering stress hormones and quieting the mind, your body can enter deeper, more restorative sleep cycles.
+By lowering stress hormones and quieting my mind, my body can enter deeper, more restorative sleep cycles.
 Better sleep leads to:

 • Improved concentration and memory